 This pest has an oblong body about half an inch long.
 The color is black to dark gray or brown.
 It has six paws that allow it to move quickly.

 Adults prefer the leaves of Coral Bells, while grubs feed on roots.
 One female can lay about a thousand eggs.
-Once hatched, they are able to completely destroy the entire heuchera root system.
+Once hatched, they can destroy the entire heuchera root system.

-This pest affects a number of ornamental plants.
-But the most serious damage it does to agriculture.
+This pest affects some ornamental plants.
+But the most severe damage it does to agriculture.

 Symptoms

 The first sign of weevils is a gnawed leaf edge.
-After a while, it becomes dry and brown.
-The leaf looks notched afterward.
+After a while, it becomes dry and brown, and the leaf looks notched.

-Over time, the leaves get more and more damaged, but you won’t notice the pest because, as I mentioned earlier, it only comes out in the dark.
+Over time, the leaves become more damaged, but you won’t notice the pest because, as I mentioned earlier, it only comes out in the dark.

-A sign of the presence of weevil larvae is the slow growth of the heuchera.
-Then it is possible that the stem will lose its upright position and bend to the ground.
+A sign of weevil larvae is the slow growth of the heuchera.
+If this happens, the stem may lose its upright position and bend to the ground.

 How to deal with adult weevils?